Seven issues Supreme Court resolved in Tinubu's favour

 ** INEC substantially complied with the Electoral Act 2022 and the constitution in the conduct of the poll

-** Election cannot be nullified due to the unavailability of results on INEC’s IReV portal
+** Election cannot be nullified due to unavailability of results on INEC’s IReV portal

 ** Failure to secure 25 per cent of votes in the Federal Capital Territory, FCT, Abuja cannot invalidate a winner’s election